 And in this ConvertKit review, I hope to show you why ConvertKit is the best all-in-one email solution for you.

 Let’s jump right in!

-ConvertKit Review 2018: The Best Email Marketing Software for bloggers
+ConvertKit Review 2023: The Best Email Marketing Software For Bloggers

 So this is a ConvertKit review, not a tutorial on email marketing.
 But I still want to lead with what goes into effective email marketing because it helps demonstrate how ConvertKit is a true “all-in-one” email marketing solution for professional bloggers (or anyone else, for that matter!).

 ConvertKit is one of the most popular email marketing service aimed towards professional bloggers and creators.
 It was founded by Nathan Barry who is a blogger/designer himself so he tried to create something that isn’t for everybody.

 So, ConvertKit email marketing service is catered towards bloggers and podcasters/course sellers who want to do more with list building at an affordable price.